AudioBible/AudioBible/README.md

 # AudioBible

+## What I know is that I don't know anything, so I keep looking for the truth/answers and realize how little I actually know, but the more I keep looking for the truth the more I know that I have a chance to be saved!

 ### [Space may be the final frontier, but it's made in a hollywood basement](audiobible/space.m4a) [download song/remix]

 ## King James Version Audio Bible for Mac, Windows and Unix/Linux